-28) System Management Interrupt Lead (2-pin SMI)
+25) System Management Interrupt Lead (2-pin SMI)

-This allows the user to manually place the system into a suspend mode or "Green" mode, where system activity is decreased to save electricity and expand the life of certain components when the system is not in use.
-This 2-pin connector connects to the case-mounted suspend switch.
+This allows the user to manually place the system into a suspend mode or "Green" mode where system activity will be instantly decreased to save electricity and expand the life of certain components when the system is not in use.
+This 2-pin connector (see the preceding figure) connects to the case-mounted suspend switch.

-29) ATX Power Switch Lead (2-pin PWRSW)
+26) ATX Power Switch / Soft-Off Switch Lead (2-pin PWR.SW)

 The system power is controlled by a momentary switch connected to this lead.
-Pressing the button once will switch the system between ON and SOFT OFF.
+Pushing the button once will switch the system between ON and SLEEP or ON and SOFT OFF, depending on your BIOS or OS setting.
 Pushing the switch while in the ON mode for more than 4 seconds will turn the system off.
 The system power LED shows the status of the system's power.

-30) Reset Switch Lead (2-pin RESET)
+27) Reset Switch Lead (2-pin RESET)